 The City does not make any profit from the State Underground Power Program.

-While the City is permitted to charge up to 11 per cent, the current 4 per cent charge reduces the impact to ratepayers and is equal to the rate charged to all ratepayers who elect to pay their rates by instalments.
+While the City is permitted to charge up to 11 per cent, the current 4 per cent charge reduces the impact to ratepayers.

 Once Western Power have issued an invoice to the City, charges will be added to the next rates notices.

-Your rates notice states a standard four instalment option is available, however the City is able to tailor a payment arrangement to the individual over a repayment period of five years from the date of the notice issue.
-Interest is applied at the same interest rate as that imposed by the Council on payments by instalment when adopting the Annual Budget (currently 4 per cent).
+Your rates notice states a standard four instalments option is available, however the City is able to tailor a payment arrangement to the individual over a repayment period of five years from the date of the notice issue.
+Interest applies at 4 per cent p/a calculated daily on any remaining underground power charges.

 As per rates payments, a credit card surcharge applies at a rate based on the average merchant fee charged to the City.
 It does not include any profit margin or “gouging”.
 It is cost recovery only.